NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 9.2 United States Lawful Permanent Residents

-9.2.1 If you are a U.S. permanent resident (LPR), you must carry your U. S. Resident Alien Card (green card) to re-enter the United States.
+9.2.1 If you are a U.S. permanent resident (LPR), you must carry your U. S. Resident Alien Card (green card) and passport to re-enter the United States.
 However, the country you plan to visit may require you to carry your passport and a visa for that country.
-You can obtain information on visas and how to apply for them by contacting the relevant embassy at Foreign Embassies in the U.S. and U.S. Customs and Border Protection.
+You can obtain information on visas and how to apply for them by contacting the relevant embassy at Foreign Embassies in the U.S. and U.S. Department of State Country Information.

 9.3 Foreign Nationals (F-1, J-1, and their dependents)

 9.3.2 Travel endorsement signatures are valid for 12 months for J-1 research scholars and F-1 students, and 6 months for J-1 short term scholars.
-If the signature on your form is missing or has expired, send it to the NRC Visa Officer with a note stating the address and phone number where it should be returned to you.
+If the signature on your form is missing or has expired, send it to the NRC Visa Officer before you depart with the address and phone number where it should be returned to you by FedEx.

-9.3.3 If your U.S. F-1 or J-1 visa stamp has expired and you will travel outside North America, you must plan time during your trip to apply for a new U.S. visa in order to return to the United States.
-Though you can apply for a visa at any United States embassy or consulate abroad, it is usually more successful to apply for a visa in your home country.
-Consular officers there are better able to evaluate your application and your plans to return to your country following your program in the United States.
-Be aware that visa application and processing may take days or weeks to be completed, especially if you are subject to security or technology checks.
-For specific information on application procedures at United States posts, see U.S. Embassies Abroad.
-For application forms and general information on how to apply for a new United States visa abroad, see the U.S. Department of State Visas page.
+9.3.3 If your F-1 or J-1 visa stamp has expired and you will travel outside North America, you must plan extra time abroad to apply for a new U.S. visa in order to return to the United States.
+Though you can apply for a visa at any United States embassy or consulate abroad, it is advisable to apply for a visa in your home country if possible.
+Consular officers there are better able to evaluate your application and your intentions to return to your country following your program in the United States.
+Be aware that visa application and processing may take days or weeks to be completed, especially if you are subject to background checks.
+For specific information on application procedures at United States posts, see the U.S. Department of State Visas page and the website of the consulate where you will apply for your new visa.

 9.3.4 If you have changed status from F-1 or another status to J-1, you will need a J-1 visa stamp to return to the U.S., even if your current visa is still valid.
-See information above in 9.3.4.
-In addition to the visa application fees, you must pay the I-901 SEVIS fee online at least three days before your visa interview.
-For more information on this, see SEVIS I-901 Fee.
+See information above in 9.3.3.
+It is recommended that you carry a copy of your I-797 approval notice and a copy of your SEVIS fee receipt.

-9.3.7 Automatic revalidation may not be used for travel from a contiguous territory to a non-contiguous territory (e.g., from Canada to Ireland).
+9.3.8 Automatic revalidation may not be used for travel from a contiguous territory to a non-contiguous territory (e.g., from the U.S. to Canada to Ireland).
 The use of automatic revalidation after travel to a third country is a violation of immigration law that can lead to deportation.
 Travelers to third countries must apply for a new U.S. visa before returning to the United States.
 See information in 9.3.4 above.

 CIA World Factbook